 Education issues explored include the impact of poverty and social class on children and society, the role of culture and community in education, how people learn and the place of policy and politics in education.
-You'll undertake a placement with children between the ages of 0-14.
+You'll undertake a placement with children between the ages of 0 to 14.

-In second year, you'll look more closely at how people learn.
-You'll study how children learn from before they are born to learning in later life.
-You'll also learn about informal education and have the opportunity to study an education-focused module of your choice.
+In second year, you’ll look more closely at what education means and how people learn.
+You’ll study how children learn from before they are born to learning in later life.
+You’ll also learn about education beyond the classroom as well as having the opportunity to study an education-focused module of your choice

-As a fourth year student, you'll have an element of choice in your study modules.
-You can look at policy and politics in education and/or broader social issues such as gender, race, disability, and poverty, or educational representations in film and literature.
+As a fourth-year student, you will have considerable choice in your study modules.
+For example, you can look at policy and politics in education in relation to broader social issues such as gender, race, disability, and poverty, or educational representations in film and literature.

-As part of the first year in the Faculty of Humanities and Social Sciences all students choosing to study education must undertake a placement.
-This placement involves working with children between the ages of 0-14 for 70 hours across the course of the year and can be in a range of options other than a mainstream primary school setting.
+As part of the first year in the Faculty of Humanities and Social Sciences, all students choosing to study education must undertake a placement.
+This placement involves working with children between the ages of 0 to 14 for 70 hours across the course of the year and can be in a range of options other than a mainstream primary school setting.